 Comparison is a key process that historians use to help them better understand the past.
 WHP seeks to improve students' ability to "do" historical comparison.
-WHP asks students to describe similarities and differences between different historical developments and processes; explain relevant similarities and differences between specific historical developments and processes; and explain the relative historical significance of similarities and differences between different historical developments and processes.
+We ask students first to describe similarities and differences between different historical developments and processes; we then have them explain relevant similarities and differences between specific historical developments and processes; and finally, they must explain the relative historical significance of similarities and differences between different historical developments and processes.